GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 ## Navigation Entries

-`navigation.current` provides access to the current entry.
+`navigation.currentEntry` provides access to the current entry.
 This is an object which describes where the user is right now.
 This entry includes the current URL, metadata that can be used to identify this entry over time, and developer-provided state.